hmathsan/hmathsan/README.md

-### Hi there 👋
+## Hi there 👋 I'm Matheus

-I'm Matheus, full-stack developer currently working as a full time Java junior developer.
+### I'm a full-stack developer currently working as a full time Java junior developer in Brazil 💻 .

 - 🌱 I’m currently studying Computer Engineering
 - 👨‍💻 Working in some personal projects with NodeJs, React and React-Native on my spare time
 - 👨‍💻 Also trying to learn Rust

+#

 🚀 Some of my skills are
 <img src="https://img.shields.io/badge/Javascript-%23F7DF1E.svg?&style=flat-square&logo=javascript&logoColor=black" />